Sharpe House History

 While William Sharpe himself did not build The Historic Sharpe House, his leadership, landholdings, and family prominence provided the foundation for the Sharpe name in the community.
 His descendants continued to be influential locally, and through them the name became linked to the Classical Revival home that stands today.

-Late 19th-century photo of Col. Silas Alexander Sharpe rocking on the Sharpe House front porch.
+Late 19th-century photo of Col. Silas Alexander Sharpe rocking on the Sharpe House front porch - Photo courtesy of Silas Alexander Sharpe Foundation.

-The Gray Family and Preservation of the House
+The Gray Family’s Preservation of the Sharpe House

 After more than six decades in Sharpe family hands, economic pressures of the Great Depression led to the sale of the property.
-By 1938 the house had passed into the ownership of Mr. and Mrs. John H. Gray, Jr.
+By 1938 the house had passed into the ownership of John H. Gray, Jr. and his wife Elizabeth Gray.

 The Grays became pivotal custodians of the house during the mid-20th century.
 They immediately began a restoration of the interior, taking care to highlight the architectural character of the home while making thoughtful enhancements.
 On the exterior, the long windows on both levels of the front portico were replaced with French doors, giving the façade a slightly different presence while preserving its classical elegance.
 Inside, they introduced arched doorways on the main floor, a design element inspired by the Federal style more common in the Washington, D.C. region, where Mrs. Gray had grown up.